Student Wellbeing Services

 Disability Support is part of Student Based Services.
 The University has been developing services for students in this area for over 20 years and aims to help all prospective and current students who have a disability.

 We provide information and advice on:

 We work alongside disabled students from the first enquiry or visit before students arrive, through their course and on to the job application process.
 We also co-ordinate developments across the University to enable teaching and other staff to think around all kinds of accessibility issues.
-We aim to go on reviewing and improving what we do and hope you find this section of our website useful.
+Lancaster University also has a wider range of wellbeing and support services beyond the Disability Service.
+For further information can be found here.